How AI is Reshaping Hotels

 Perspectives

-For hotels, AI is double-edged: Done well, it removes friction, streamlines operations, and enables personalization.
-Done poorly, it erodes the uniqueness that makes hotels memorable.
-We dive into different areas in which AI will have an impact and share what hotels can do.
+AI is a double-edged sword for hotels: Done well, it can remove friction and make things more personal.
+Done poorly, it can strip away the unique experiences that make hotels memorable.
+Here we dive into the different areas where AI will have an impact and share what hotels can do.

 Travel Booking

 AI-powered personal assistants are increasingly able to search, compare, and even complete hotel reservations.
-For purely transactional stays - business trips, airport hotels, or short urban breaks - this automation can be a blessing, saving travelers time and removing friction and effort from routine research and decisions.
+For purely transactional stays like business trips, airport hotels, or short urban breaks, this automation can be a blessing, saving travellers time and removing friction and effort from routine research and decisions.

 But not all travel is transactional.
 For many guests, booking a trip is about dreaming, imagining, and discovering.
 The emotional build-up before a holiday or special occasion is part of the experience.
-AI can reduce research time, but at this point in time it can’t replace the inspirational and visual journey that drives many bookings.
+In fact, research shows that some people enjoy planning a holiday more than the holiday itself.
+So while AI can reduce research time, it can’t replace the inspirational and visual journey that drives many bookings (not just yet, anyway).

 What hotels can do: